aliyun/aliyun-emapreduce-datasources/README.md

 We support different types of URI for each filesystem client:

-- Native URI： **oss**://[accesskeyId:accessKeySecret@]bucket/object/path
+- Native URI： **oss**://[accesskeyId:accessKeySecret@]bucket.endpoint/object/path
-- Block-based URI: **ossbfs**://[accesskeyId:accessKeySecret@]bucket/object/path
+- Block-based URI: **ossbfs**://[accesskeyId:accessKeySecret@]bucket.endpoint/object/path

-So, we can set OSS "AccessKeyId/AccessKeySecret" in both Configuration and OSS URI.
+So, we can set OSS "AccessKeyId/AccessKeySecret" and "endpoint" in both Configuration and OSS URI.

 ## ODPS Support